-The Company has elected to classify interest and penalties related to income tax liabilities, when applicable, as part of the interest expense in its consolidated statements of operations rather than income tax expense.
+The Company has elected to classify interest and penalties related to income tax liabilities, when applicable, as part of the interest expense in its consolidated statements of operations.

 The Company is subject to ongoing tax exposures, examinations and assessments in various jurisdictions.
 Accordingly, the Company may incur additional tax expense based upon the outcomes of such matters.
 The Company follows the provisions of ASC Topic 740, Accounting for Income Taxes.
 ASC Topic 740 clarifies the accounting for uncertainties in income taxes recognized in a Company's consolidated financial statements.
-ASC Topic 740 provides guidance on derecognition threshold and measurement attribute for the consolidated financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-ASC Topic 740 provides guidance on derecognition, interest and penalties, disclosures and transition.
+ASC Topic 740 also prescribes a recognition threshold and measurement attribute for the consolidated financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+ASC Topic 740 provides guidance on derecognition, classification, interest and penalties, disclosures and transition.
 As required by the uncertain tax position guidance in ASC Topic 740, the Company recognized the benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
-For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than fifty percent likely-than-not until unique settlement with the relevant tax authority.
-The Company does not expect any significant changes in the unrecognized tax benefits within twelve months of the reporting date.
+For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than fifty percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
+The Company does not expect any significant changes in the unrecognized tax benefits within 12 months of the reporting date.